+Egi is the embedding of generated question i, N is the total number of generated questions, Eo is the embedding value for the original question, and k is the total number of chunks.

-In Table 1, the Faithfulness metric evaluates how consistently the generated answer provides information based on the given context.
-It is calculated by comparing the generated answer to the context, with a higher probability value indicating a more reliable answer.
-To calculate it, we first identify a set of assertions in the generated answer, and then cross-check each assertion against the given context to determine if the assertion can be inferred from the context.
+The faithfulness metric evaluates the consistency of the generated answers for providing relevant information based on the given context.
+It is calculated by comparing the generated answer with the context, with a higher probability indicating a more reliable answer.
+To calculate faithfulness, a set of assertions in the generated answer is first identified and then each assertion is crosschecked against the given context to determine whether the assertions can be inferred from the context.

-Answer relevancy measures how relevant the generated answer is to the question initially posed.
-This metric analyzes the extent to which the answer meets the requirements of the question, with a high score if it provides a complete and clear answer to a given question without redundant or unnecessary information.
-To calculate Answer relevance, we use LLM to generate multiple questions that are appropriate for the generated answers.
-The relevance of the answer is then evaluated by measuring the average cosine similarity between these generated questions and the original question.
+Answer relevance indicates the relevance of the generated answer to an initially posed question.
+It evaluates the extent to which the answer meets the requirements of the question, with a high score indicating a complete and clear answer to a given question without redundant or unnecessary information.
+To calculate this, we used the LLM to generate multiple appropriate questions for the generated answers and evaluated their relevance by measuring the average cosine similarity between the generated and original questions.

-Egi is an embedding of the generated question i and N number of generated questions Eo is the embedding value for the original question.

-The Context precision metric measures the percentage of retrieved documents that actually contain content relevant to the question.
-This metric evaluates how accurately the search system curates and presents relevant documents to users.

-k The value is the total number of chunks.

-The Context recall metric evaluates how comprehensively the retrieved documents contain the information needed to formulate an answer to a given question.
-This metric evaluates the performance of the search system during the document retrieval process by measuring whether the document contains sufficient background information and the correct answer to the question.
+Context precision indicates the percentage of retrieved documents containing content relevant to a question.
+It is used to evaluate the accuracy with which a search system curates and presents relevant documents to users.
+Context recall comprehensively evaluates whether the retrieved documents contain the information required to formulate the answer to a given question.
+It evaluates the performance of the search system during document retrieval by assessing whether the document contains sufficient background information and the correct answer to the question.

 4.2.
-Setting up an Experimental Environment
+Experimental Setup

-The data used in the experiment was evaluated by storing the common sense dataset provided by AIHub [32] in the personalized database of 'Tagging Box'.
-This dataset consisted of 100 'Question', 'Ground_Truth', and 'Context' items.
-The dataset is organized into three main columns: 'Question', 'Ground_Truth', and 'Context'.
-The 'Question' column contains the questions generated for the experiment, while the 'Ground_Truth' column records the actual fact-based correct answers to each question.
-The 'Context' column is the textual data stored by users, which serves as the basis for the questions and answers.
-The context in Table 2 shows another example of a personalized document, this one describing the ancient walls surrounding Jinju City.
-This document is stored in a personalized database.
-Based on this example, we evaluate the search performance of the RAGAS framework.
-For development on the NVIDIA RTX 3070 GPU and Anaconda environment used in this study, we utilized the Ollama[33] library for local language model experimentation.
-The versions of Ragas, Chroma DB [34], the vector database utilized in the study, and LangChain that support the RAG evaluation process are detailed in Table 3.
+The data used in the experiment were evaluated using the common sense dataset provided by AIHub [32] as the personalized database of 'Tag Box.”
+This dataset comprises 100 “Question,” “Ground_Truth,” and “Context” items and is organized into three columns with these headings.
+The “Question” column contains the questions generated for the experiment, whereas the “Ground_Truth” column contains the actual fact-based correct answers to each question.
+The “Context” column comprises textual data stored by users and serves as the basis for the questions and answers.
+The contexts listed in Table 2 are examples of those in a personalized document describing the ancient walls surrounding Jinju; this document is stored in a personalized database.
+Based on this, we evaluated the search performance of the RAGAs framework.
+We used the NVIDIA RTX 3070 GPU and Anaconda environment for LLM development and the Ollama library [33] for experimentation.
+The versions of RAGAs, Chroma DB [34], the vector database used in this study, and LangChain, which supports the RAG evaluation process, are detailed in Table 3.

 Table 2.
-Evaluation Experimental Data Classification.
+Data classification in the evaluation experiment.